jdoleary/Spellmasons/TasksCurrent.md

 ## Tasks

 - Does swap overlay (green line) still show?
-- Make animations trigger based on each card that's cast in order

-  - What if rather than using an AnimationTimeline, I just made the turns actually asyncronous and animations happened right when a change occurred?
-  - Types of animations
-    - Projectiles,
-    - Targeting
-    - Unit position, rotation, scale animations
-    - Unit image changing (skeleton)

 - What's to stop player from just bumming around to get extra cards?
   - Maybe only as long as there are enemies alive?
 Or set a hand max?